microsoft/TypeScript-wiki/Triage-Instructions.md

  * Not a bug
    * Add `Working as Intended` if the behavior is truly done on purpose, or `Design Limitation` if it's something we *would* fix in a perfect world but are unable to do so
    * Post a comment explaining why.
 Try to reference things from [the FAQ](https://github.com/Microsoft/TypeScript/wiki/FAQ) if applicable; consider updating the FAQ if you think it's a common question
+ * It's not clear what the issue is describing
+   * Add the `Needs More Info` label
+   * Add a comment explaining why the issue isn't actionable yet
  * Issue is in external component (e.g. tslint, awesome-typescript-loader, etc)
    * Add the `External` label
    * Explain why
+ * Completely useless
+   * If the issue is completely unsalvageable (e.g. it's just "Why can TypeScript not for C# now?" with no other info), add the `Unactionable` label and Close.
  * Fallback: Not sure
    * Add "Needs Investigation" label
    * Optional: Post comment with your thoughts (e.g. "Might be a type inference bug, need to investigate")